FOUR HOURS OF FURY

 These authors were kind enough to offer their reviews of the book.

-These are just a few of the heroes of Operation VARSITY feature in Four Hours of Fury.
+These are just a few of the heroes of Operation VARSITY featured in Four Hours of Fury.

 PHOTOS FROM OPERATION VARSITY